jhu-aap-econ/merino/markdown/Ch3. Multiple Regression Analysis - Estimation.md

 Under assumptions **MLR.1 through MLR.4** (linearity, random sampling, no perfect collinearity, and zero conditional mean), the OLS estimators are unbiased:
 $$E(\hat{\beta}_j) = \beta_j \text{ for } j = 0, 1, 2, \ldots, k$$

 This means that on average, across repeated random samples from the same population, the OLS estimates equal the true population parameters.
-Crucially, **homoscedasticity (MLR.5) is not required** for unbiasedness—only the first four assumptions are needed.
+Crucially, **homoscedasticity (MLR.5) is not required** for unbiasedness--only the first four assumptions are needed.

 **Theorem 3.2: Variance of OLS Estimators (MLR.1-MLR.5)** Under assumptions **MLR.1 through MLR.5** (including homoscedasticity), the variance-covariance matrix of the OLS estimators $\hat{\boldsymbol{\beta}} = (\hat{\beta}_0, \hat{\beta}_1, \ldots, \hat{\beta}_k)'$ conditional on the sample values of $\mathbf{X}$ is: